yadatdtn-ctrl/facial-expression-recognition-framework/docs/proposal.md

 | **License** | Publicly available for academic use |
 | **Format** | Grayscale images in folder structure (train/test) |

-FER‑2013 is widely used in FER research and is suitable for an academic project because it is freely available, reasonably large, and already split into training and test sets.
+FER‑2013 is a standard benchmark for FER and is suitable for this project because it is publicly available, has a reasonable size, and already includes a clear train/test split.

 ---